-Despite forming an important part of the SME ecosystem and promoting inclusive growth via employment creation, skills development and investment in local communities, the current knowledge regarding social enterprises remains limited relative to the substantial evidence base available for mainstream commercial SMEs (York et al. 2016; Belz & Binder 2017).
-Social enterprises are involved in complex relationships with multiple stakeholders (customers, competitors, employees, funders, government, recipients, suppliers) emanating from diverse backgrounds (Austin et al. 2006; Lumpkin & Bacq 2019).
+Despite forming an important part of the SME ecosystem and promoting inclusive growth via employment creation, skills development and investment in local communities, current knowledge regarding social enterprises remains limited (York et al., 2016; Belz & Binder, 2017).
+Social enterprises are involved in complex relationships with multiple stakeholders (customers, competitors, employees, funders, government, recipients, suppliers) emanating from diverse backgrounds (Austin et al., 2006; Lumpkin & Bacq, 2019).
 In common with mainstream SMEs, social enterprises face a myriad of challenges, including access to sufficient finance to fund day-to-day operations and longer-term strategic goals.
-However, relative to mainstream SMEs, financing constraints are likely to be more pronounced for social enterprises, given that their social mandate combined with a need to generate profit presents additional challenges to demonstrating creditworthiness to prospective lenders (Bull et al. 2014; European Parliament 2016).
-The ability of social enterprises to access external finance is an issue (Doherty et al. 2014), which has become even more pronounced in the wake of the COVID-19 pandemic, and the cessation of public policy business support measures implemented during that time.
-Consequently, there is an urgent need for further research on access to finance for social enterprises, especially those that are MEG-led and womenled (Carter et al. 2015; Lyon & Owen 2019).
-The present study goes some way toward filling the evidence gap by providing new evidence on the financing of social enterprises.
+However, relative to mainstream SMEs, financing constraints are likely to be more pronounced for social enterprises, given that their social mandate combined with a need to generate profit presents additional challenges to demonstrating creditworthiness to prospective lenders (European Parliament, 2016).
+The ability of social enterprises to access external finance is an issue (Doherty et al., 2014), which has become even more pronounced in the wake of the: COVID-19 pandemic; the cessation of public policy business support measures during the pandemic; and the ongoing cost of living crisis.
+Consequently, there is an urgent need for further research on access to finance for social enterprises, especially those that are MEG-led and women-led (Carter et al., 2015; Lyon & Owen, 2019).

-As a setting for the current study, we use the United Kingdom, where the social enterprise sector represents approximately 3% of UK GDP, and is one of the fastestgrowing forms of business, with over 100,000 organisations contributing £60 billion to the economy and employing over two million individuals (Social Enterprise UK 2018).
-In the UK, social enterprises are a core part of the wider SME population (businesses with less than 250 employees), conducting a variety of commercial activities across economic sectors and contributing to job creation (Haugh et al. 2022).

-Social enterprises are characterised by a more diverse leadership than commercial SMEs.
+As a setting for the current study, we use the United Kingdom, where the social enterprise sector accounts for approximately 3% of UK GDP, and is one of the fastestgrowing forms of business, with over 100,000 organisations contributing £60 billion to the economy and employing over two million individuals (Social Enterprise UK, 2018).
+In the UK, social enterprises are a core part of the wider SME population, conducting a variety of commercial activities across economic sectors and contributing to job creation (Haugh et al., 2022).
+Social enterprises are also characterised by a more diverse leadership than commercial SMEs.
 According to Social Enterprise UK (2019), 40% of social enterprises are led by women, over twice that of commercial SMEs (17%).
 Moreover, 13% of social enterprises are MEG-led, which also represents a much higher proportion relative to commercial SMEs (5%).
-Given the general importance of social enterprises and specific importance of women- and MEG-led social enterprises for the UK economy, there are obvious economic and social development grounds for undertaking research on factors affecting access and use of various forms of finance, and whether this differs for those that are MEG- and women-led (Di Domenico et al. 2010; Lee & Cowling 2013; Doherty et al. 2014).
+Given the general importance of social enterprises and specific importance of women- and MEG-led social enterprises for the UK economy, there are obvious economic and social development grounds for undertaking research on factors affecting access and use of various forms of finance, and whether this differs for those that are MEG- and women-led (Di Domenico et al., 2010; Lee & Cowling, 2013; Doherty et al., 2014).